Can I recover my data from a physically damaged hard drive?

-This is the end of the road as far as data recovery is concerned.
-A C3-level crash means all the magnetic coating has been scratched off the platters.
-Hence, there is no more data present so the drive is unrecoverable.
+A C3-level is the end of the road as far as data recovery is concerned.
+A C3-level crash means all the platters magnetic coating has been scratched off.
+Hence, there is no more data present for a recovery to take place.

 What to do next?